Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Introduction

 We sketch the idea of the proof of Theorem~\ref{thm:extending} in Section~\ref{sec:sketch}.
 The proof of Theorem~\ref{thm:extending}, given in Section~\ref{sec:proof}, actually gives a slightly more refined result about the properties of the resulting hypersemitoric system, which we state as Corollary~\ref{cor:refined-extending}.

+The resulting integrable system in Theorem~\ref{thm:extending} is not unique, and studying the collection of such systems is an interesting question in its own right, see Remark~\ref{rmk:generic}.

-Singular fibers of hyperbolic-regular type occur in one-parameter families, and in many cases the two endpoints of the family correspond to fibers that include degenerate singular points, which is why it is somewhat necessary to allow degenerate singularities in this definition.
+Singular fibers of hyperbolic-regular type always occur in one-parameter families, and in many cases (see Corollary~\ref{cor:no-loops}) the two endpoints of the family correspond to fibers that include degenerate singular points, which is why we allow certain degenerate singularities in hypersemitoric systems.
 In fact, there exist systems which cannot be extended to an integrable system with no degenerate singular points (Corollary~\ref{cor:forced-degen-2ndversion}), so to have any hope to be able to extend all Hamiltonian $\mbS^1$-spaces to a class of integrable systems, we must include some type of degenerate points.
 Degenerate singularities of parabolic type are one of the simplest classes of degenerate singularities among the typical degenerate singularities discussed in Bolsinov \& Fomenko~\cite{BolFom}, and they are stable under perturbation~\cite{Giacobbe-stable}.
 That is, parabolic points cannot be removed from a system by completely integrable perturbations, and they are therefore common in nature as well.
 For instance, they appear in the Kovalevskaya top~\cite{BolRikFom-Ktop} and many other systems from rigid body dynamics, see the references in~\cite{Bol-parabolic}.

 Thus, the motivation of this paper is two-fold: \begin{itemize} \item \textbf{Motivation 1:} non-degenerate singularities and parabolic singularities are the most common ones in nature.
 The known classifications (toric and semitoric) prohibit the existence of certain non-degenerate singular points (those containing hyperbolic blocks) and parabolic points, but the time is ripe to extend the toric and semitoric techniques to systems including these singularities;\\ \item \textbf{Motivation 2:} there are Hamiltonian $\mbS^1$-spaces which cannot be extended to either a toric or a semitoric system, so to extend all Hamiltonian $\mbS^1$-spaces to a class of integrable systems we must consider a more general class.
 The class of hypersemitoric systems is in some sense the `easiest and smallest' class with this property. \end{itemize}